Why Your Balanced Portfolio Should Include Real Estate Investing

 Ultimately, their 2020 report concludes:

 This adds to the growing body of research elucidating the benefits of adding direct real estate to a portfolio of stocks and bonds.
-A couple more examples include Jim Kramer’s magazine (TheStreet) in 2016 and J.P.
-Morgan Asset Managers in 2012.
+Real estate investment trusts (REITs) can also provide diversification benefits, serving as one of several structures through which diversification can be achieved.

-“Over various real estate and economic cycles, core real estate’s Sharpe Ratio has been higher than both stocks and bonds.
+“Over various real estate and economic cycles, core real estate’s Sharpe Ratio has been higher than stocks and bonds.
 This shouldn’t be surprising, given its equity and bond-like features explained earlier.
 This makes core real estate perhaps the most valuable asset class.” -TheStreet – 2016

-“…the reality is that investment portfolios focused on the ‘Big Two Traditionals,’ bonds and equities, are forcing investors to compromise – either by sacrificing return for lower volatility or enhancing returns at the expense of higher risk.
+“…the reality is that investment portfolios focused on the ‘Big Two Traditionals,’ bonds and equities, are forcing investors to compromise by sacrificing return for lower volatility or enhancing returns at the expense of higher risk.
 Real estate may offer a way out.
 This is why we believe real estate is increasingly being viewed, not as an alternative, but as an essential portfolio component.” – J.P.
 Morgan Asset Managers – 2012

 Conclusion